Article contents

 Commodities: these are real things like gold and silver.

-So, your financial advice will look at your goals and determine the right investment funds to buy to build up your investment portfolio (the total amount of your investments).
+So, your financial advisor will look at your goals and determine the right investment funds to buy to build up your investment portfolio (the total amount of your investments).

 They’ll then regularly check your portfolio to make sure everything is on-track, and ‘rebalance’ your portfolio if needed.
 Which means buying and selling different investments to keep everything perfectly in-line with the strategy.